cardillan/mindcode/ROADMAP.markdown

     * On function return, the output value will be copied to the variable passed in as the argument.
 * `yield`
-  * Assigns values to list variables in list iteration loops; compile error if some of the expressions in the list isn't a variable
+  * Assigns values to list variables in list iteration loops; compile error if some of the expressions in the list isn't a variable.
-  * Used in when branch of case expression to set resulting value of the branch and exit the case expression
+  * Used in when branch of case expression to set resulting value of the branch and exit the case expression.

 ## #use compiler directive/statement